-The Group's capital expenditure on all businesses was reduced from US\$ 38.012m in the prior year to US\$ 23.466m, with US\$ 16.599m of this related to continuing operations.

-The growth in both revenue and profits was largely attributable to the acquisition of new agencies during the period under review.
+The Group's capital expenditure on all businesses was reduced from US\$ 38.012m in the prior year to US\$ 23.466m, with US\$ 16.599m of this related to continuing operations. largely attributable to the acquisition of new agencies during the period under review.
 Whilst margins in the business were lower than those achieved in the comparative period in response to the highly price sensitive consumer, profit growth was driven by cost restructuring initiatives and an increased revenue on a nearly fixed overhead base.
 The creation of Vital Logistics, in the previous year has resulted in administrative, warehousing and distribution cost efficiencies.